On the Identity of the Two Witnesses

 Interpretive Proposal

-This study proposes that the Two Witnesses of Revelation 11 symbolize the unified, Spirit-empowered testimony of God’s Word, expressed through the Old and New Testaments.
+This study proposes that the Two Witnesses of Revelation 11 are the Word Himself, expressed in dual, Spirit-empowered forms, symbolizing the unified testimony of God’s Word through the Old and New Testaments.

 It presents one possible understanding of the Two Witnesses based on the biblical text.

-While it may differ from traditional interpretations, its purpose is not to oppose them but to explore what the scriptures themselves reveal.
-The conclusions presented here are open to refinement and offered with the understanding that further insight — whether through deeper study or divine revelation — may bring greater clarity.
+The conclusions presented here are open to refinement, offered with the understanding that further insight — whether through deeper study or divine revelation — may bring greater clarity.

 This Proposal

-The Two Witnesses of Revelation 11 may represent the twofold testimony of Scripture itself — the Old Testament and the New Testament functioning together as the unified, living Word of God.
-In this view, their prophetic ministry reflects the complete witness of the Word: partially fulfilled through the earthly ministry of Jesus and completed through the symbolic ministry of the Two Witnesses.
+The Two Witnesses of Revelation 11 may represent the twofold testimony of Scripture — the Old Testament and the New Testament functioning together as the unified, living Word of God.

 This proposal is grounded in Scripture alone.